HeatherAn/installations-instructions/Install-VSCode-on-MacOS.md

 Install the following VScode extensions:

 * Git Graph
-* Git History
 * GitLens
 * Python
 * Code Spell Checker
+* Remote - SSH
 * Remote Development
 * Live Share

-You can follow the video shown [here](https://code.visualstudio.com/learn/get-started/extensions) for more on VSCode extensions.
+You can follow the instructions [here](https://code.visualstudio.com/docs/editor/extension-marketplace) on how to (un)install VSCode extensions.

 Note: you can also have VSCode if you install Anaconda (in case of interest see [here](https://docs.anaconda.com/anaconda/install/mac-os/))